-With average wedding prices in the tens of thousands, many brides and grooms simply can’t afford a large wedding, or are choosing to forego the big expense in favor of a longer honeymoon, or a downpayment on a house.
-Micro weddings can be significantly less expensive as they require less resources and involve less people, freeing up money for other things that can contribute to the couple’s new life together.
+With average wedding prices in the tens of thousands, many brides and grooms simply can’t afford a large wedding or are choosing to forego the big expense in favor of a longer honeymoon, or a downpayment on a house.
+Micro weddings can be significantly less expensive as they require fewer resources and involve fewer people, freeing up money for other things that can contribute to the couple’s new life together.
 Typically, brides and grooms are constantly reworking their numbers and spreadsheets once a new RSVP card is received, trying to see where they fall in their budget.
-With a micro wedding your money can go further and you may be able to do something on a smaller scale that you wouldn’t have been able to provide for a larger crowd.
+With a micro wedding, your money can go further and you may be able to do something on a smaller scale than you wouldn’t have been able to provide for a larger crowd.

-It’s a well known fact that wedding days seem to go by faster than most other days in our lives, and many brides and grooms struggle to find the time to sufficiently interact with all of their guests before the party comes to an end.
-Micro Weddings mean less guests so it’s easier to get more quality time together without being stretched so thin.
-Less guests also means the event becomes more manageable as a result.
-With a smaller group the day can be more fluid and less rigid, and plans can be changed on the fly if needed.
+It’s a well-known fact that wedding days seem to go by faster than most other days in our lives, and many brides and grooms struggle to find the time to sufficiently interact with all of their guests before the party comes to an end.
+Micro Weddings mean fewer guests so it’s easier to get more quality time together without being stretched so thin.
+Fewer guests also means the event becomes more manageable as a result.
+With a smaller group, the day can be more fluid and less rigid, and plans can be changed on the fly if needed.
 On Martha’s Vineyard weather can be an important factor for any special event.
-If rain and wind are in the forecast you can push back the ceremony or figure out a change of venue a lot easier when accommodating less people.
+If rain and wind are in the forecast you can push back the ceremony or figure out a change of venue a lot easier when accommodating fewer people.

-Given the smaller size and scale of a Micro Wedding your options and vendor pool can actually increase.
+Given the smaller size and scale of a Micro Wedding, your options and vendor pool can actually increase.
 Perhaps you wanted to book that venue on the water that you couldn’t afford with 120 people, but when accommodating 40 people it’s very much within reach.
-Some venues might not even be able to accommodate a large group but once your numbers go down you realize there’s even more places to tie the knot than you had thought.
-Or maybe there’s a preferred caterer or private chef that you can swing with a smaller head count that will increase the quality of your guests’ experiences.
+Some venues might not even be able to accommodate a large group but once your numbers go down you realize there are even more places to tie the knot than you had thought.
+Or maybe there’s a preferred caterer or private chef that you can swing with a smaller headcount that will increase the quality of your guests’ experiences.
 When it comes to making choices for your Micro Wedding you can be even more creative and innovative!